 Samsung Galaxy A10 comes with an Exynos 7884 chipset, which is coupled by 2GB RAM and 32GB of internal storage that can be expanded up to 512GB via a dedicated microSD card slot.
 It does not come in any other RAM or storage variant except this one.

 It is a good chipset but has gotten pretty old since its launch back in early 2018.
 Pair an older chipset with 2GB RAM, and you have a perfect recipe for an entry-level smartphone.

 The benchmark performance of the device is surprisingly better than the Vivo Y91, which rocks a MediaTek chipset with 3GB RAM.

-In our real-life light usage test, Galaxy A10 performed great.
+In our real-life light usage test, Galaxy A10 performed great initially.
 Browsing social media, texting, calling, snapping random pictures didn’t hurt the phone’s performance, and it went on smooth.

-After almost 40 mins of such light usage, I began to feel the device’s temperature mildly rising up and as it did, I also started to witness slightly late responses when I opened the apps.
-Thankfully it never got past that and the phone delivered good performance in the light and moderate usage.
+After almost 40 mins of such light usage, I began to feel the device’s temperature mildly rising, and as it did, I also started to witness slightly late responses when I opened different apps.
+Thankfully it never hanged, and the phone delivered a reasonable performance in the light to moderate usage.

 The heavy usage test affected the phone badly when it started stuttering to an extent where it began to get on your nerves.
 I played deer hunter, and it repeatedly got stuck and went unresponsive, so I had to close it down and restart the app.

 The same happened with Asphalt 9, which is also another resource-intensive game.
 The 2GB RAM couldn’t hold up with a pile of apps opened in the background.
 However, when I cleared the background apps, the game launched easily but couldn’t be played smoothly because of the extreme lag.